comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark.md

   - partitionned
   - persisted in memory (except if you don't use it for a while, it it flushed to HDFS)

+Possible operations on RDD :
+  - transformations : filtering, mapping, arrays to columns (flatmap) (all that with lambda function)

+  Some transformations are only for key-value DB : reduceByKey

+  - actions : collecting data (`collect()`), `count()`, collectin part of the data `take(n)`

+Spark uses lazy evaluation : transformations will not be implemented until action is called.